-On Saturdays and Sundays, go wild like William and his sister Dorothy with one of our explorer bags, search for creepy crawlies in the garden and get tips on how to turn your own backyard into a nature haven.
+On Saturday and Sunday, go wild like William and his sister Dorothy with one of our explorer bags, search for creepy crawlies in the garden and get tips on how to turn your own backyard into a nature haven.

-On Mondays, head for the cellar to craft a fabric poppy to commemorate someone dear to you.
-Drop into the kitchen on Tuesdays, roll up your sleeves and have a go at making traditional Cumbrian clapbread.
+On Monday 22 October, head for the cellar to craft a fabric poppy to commemorate someone dear to you.
+Drop into the kitchen on Tuesday, roll up your sleeves and have a go at making traditional Cumbrian clapbread.

-The theme on Wednesdays is wild art: we’ll supply the materials – all you need to bring is your imagination.
+The theme on Wednesday is wild art: we’ll supply the materials – all you need to bring is your imagination.

-Whatever day you visit, you can hunt for amazing animals from the First World War with our new trail.
+Whatever day you visit, you can hunt for amazing animals from the First World War on our children’s trail.

 You’ll find reproduction toys and dressing up clothes – in all sizes – in the children’s bedroom, quills and ink to write with in the clerk’s office, a giant magnetic storytelling game and drawing materials in the Discovery Room and café, and, if the rain stays off, there are poetry stones and skittles to play with in the back courtyard.